Smart Home Hub – Everything You Need to Know About Smart Products!

 Open Your Security App – Notifications are nice, but what if your phone or computer opened your Ring Floodlight Cam software the moment it detected an intruder?
 IFTTT can make that happen.

-Turn Your Home On While Driving Home – Use IFTTT to set a geofence at the end of your street that, when entered, unlocks your doors, turns on your lights, and begins playing your favorite playlists.
+Turn Your Home On While Driving Home – Use IFTTT to get a fence installation at the end of your street that, when entered, unlocks your doors, turns on your lights, and begins playing your favorite playlists.

 The list goes on and is only held back by your imagination!